BinstonWinston/OnlyUpSMO/README.md

 ```
 bazel run //src:generate_stage -- -i /path/to/smo/romfs -o /path/to/output/dir -s YOUR_SEED_STRING
 ```
-[!IMPORTANT]
-All paths must be absolute.
+:warning: All paths must be absolute.
 Bazel runs in a sandbox so paths relative to the current directory will not work correctly.

 * `-i`, `--input_romfs_path` A romfs dump of SMO obtained from your copy of SMO, used for reading object collisions
 * `-o`, `--output_romfs_path` Output directory to place generated stage and object files